MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-build-rag-application-postgresql-python.md

 1. In your Azure Cloud Shell, use the `COPY` command to load data from CSV files into each table you previously created.
 Run the following command to populate the `company_policies` table:

     ```sql
-    \COPY company_policies (title, department, policy_text, category) FROM 'mslearn-postgresql/Allfiles/Labs/Shared/company-policies.csv' WITH (FORMAT csv, HEADER)
+    \COPY company_policies (title, department, policy_text) FROM 'mslearn-postgresql/Allfiles/Labs/Shared/company_policies.csv' WITH (FORMAT csv, HEADER)
     ```

     The command output should be `COPY 108`, indicating that 108 rows were written into the table from the CSV file.

 1. Backfill embeddings for existing rows.

-    Run the following command in your **psql** session (Cloud Shell) to compute embeddings for any rows that don’t have them yet.
-Replace `<EMBEDDING_DEPLOYMENT_NAME>` with the name of your embedding deployment.
+    Run the following command in your **psql** session (Cloud Shell) to compute embeddings in batches.
+This avoids **429 Too Many Requests** errors by processing rows in small groups with a pause between each batch.

     ```sql
-    -- Create embeddings for existing rows that currently have no embeddings
-    UPDATE company_policies
-    SET embedding = azure_openai.create_embeddings('<EMBEDDING_DEPLOYMENT_NAME>', policy_text)::vector
-    WHERE embedding IS NULL;
-    ```

-    This calls your Azure OpenAI embedding deployment from SQL (via `azure_ai`) and stores the result in the column `embedding`.

-If you successfully backfilled the 108 rows with embeddings, exit *psql* by typing `\q` and skip the following troubleshooting section.
-Otherwise, continue with the following troubleshooting steps.

-### Troubleshoot 429 errors if encountered

-*Skip this section if your UPDATE statement successfully backfilled 108 embeddings*.

-1. Depending on your Azure OpenAI rate limits, you might experience **429 Too Many Requests** errors if you exceed the allowed number of requests.
-If that is the case for the previous UPDATE statement, you can run the following command to batch the requests and retry (if needed manually reduce the *batch_size* too):

-    ```sql
     DO $$
     DECLARE
-      batch_size       int := 50;   -- rows per batch
+      batch_size       int := 50;   -- rows per batch (reduce if you still get 429 errors)
-      optimistic_pause int := 10;   -- seconds to wait after a successful batch
+      pause_secs       int := 10;   -- seconds to wait between batches
-      pause_secs       int := 10;   -- current wait (resets to optimistic on success)
-      max_pause        int := 60;   -- cap the backoff
       updated          int;
     BEGIN
       LOOP